yiyuezheng/AI_for_BusinessCourse/week1 big data/Readme.md

 ## Other HW (answer in the quiz!)

-* Find some datasets hosted on Amazon or Google.
+* Find some datasets hosted on Amazon or Google or another site with datasets.
 Do some research on datasets.
 Find at least one containing over a GB of data.
+Enter the link in the quiz.

 ## Group presentation assignments:

 * Spark - how is it different from Hadoop?
-* BigQuery - how are they different from Hadoop?
-* What are some tools for using Hadoop and how are they different?
-(We saw some in class)
+* BigQuery vs Firebase?
+How are they different?